HolyGolf/ThirstForWater/README.md

 If you drink a bottle of water, there is a certain chance that you will get poisoned.
 You can also drink directly from the reservoir (Shift + Right Click on water), but if you are not the king of fortune, then you will get poisoned.

-When you run, the water disappears faster.
+- When you run, the water disappears faster.

+- In the default nether, water disappears a little faster =)

-Purified water restores 35 points, and ordinary water restores 20 points.
+- Purified water restores 35 points, and ordinary water restores 20 points.

-I recommend boiling water in the furnace ^-^
+- I recommend boiling water in the furnace ^-^

 ```yml
 Note: Remember that if you are AFK, then the water disappear anyway.